lehner-lab/Scaling_Law/009_Exon_Inclusion_Across_Conditions/002_HepG2_vs_HUVEC/002_Downstream_analysis.md

                             header = TRUE)
 ```

-For all exon skipping events in each of the two conditions to be compared (HepG2 cell line vs HUVEK cell line), I took the average PSI across all samples whose quality scores were labelled as `Pass`.
+For all exon skipping events in each of the two conditions to be compared (HepG2 cell line vs Huvec cell line), I took the average PSI across all samples whose quality scores were labelled as `Pass`.
 If there were none, the average PSI set to `NA`.

 ```r
 # Calculate the mean PSI for all exon skipping events in HepG2